Lactic acid

 DefinitionThis section has been translated automatically.

-Water-miscible, colourless to slightly yellowish, viscous, hygroscopic hydroxycarboxylic acid.
-Lactic acid is a preservative food additive permitted under E 270.
+Water-miscible, colorless to slightly yellowish, viscous, hygroscopic hydroxycarboxylic acid.
+Lactic acid is a preservative food additive that is approved under the E number 270.

-Lactic acid lowers the acidity of food and has an antimicrobial effect (mainly anaerobic bacteria).
-Lactic acid is used as an acidifying agent in beverages, confectionery and sour preserves to round off the taste.
+Lactic acid lowers the pH value of the food and has an antimicrobial effect (primarily on anaerobic bacteria).
+It is used as an acidifier in beverages, confectionery and sour preserves to round off the taste.
 The salts of lactic acid are called lactates.
-Under the E-numbers: E 325 (sodium lactate), E 326 (potassium lactate), E 327 (calcium lactate) these are approved as food additives.
+They are approved as food additives under the E-numbers E 325 (sodium lactate), E 326 (potassium lactate) and E 327 (calcium lactate).

-Lactic acid as a topical agent: In externals lactic acid has a keratolytic effect (see keratolytic agent below).
+Lactic acid as a topical agent: In topicals, lactic acid has a keratolytic effect (see below keratolytic).

 Field of application/useThis section has been translated automatically.

-In humans, lactic acid is found in sweat, blood, muscle serum, kidney and bile.
-Lactic acid improves the absorption of minerals such as calcium from the intestines.
-If the skeletal musculature is unusually active, the blood lactate content can increase significantly (formerly known as muscle ache).
+In humans, lactic acid is found in sweat, blood, muscle serum, kidneys and bile.
+Lactic acid improves the absorption of minerals, e.g. calcium, from the intestine.
+When skeletal muscles are exercised to an unusual degree, the blood lactate content can increase significantly ("sore muscles").

 Standard concentrationThis section has been translated automatically.